camba1/cwit_2020/README.md

-# Simplify your life with Docker, Jenkins and Minikube
+# Introduction to K8s
-## DevOps World 2020
+## CWIT Conference 2020

-Simple Nodejs application connecting to MySQL and with hooks to Docker Jenkins and Kubernetes running in Minikube.
-This application is part of the 'Simplify your life with Docker, Jenkins and Minikube' presentation at DevOps World 2020.
+Simple Nodejs application connecting to MariaDB and packaged with Docker for deployment in Kubernetes .
+This application is part of the 'Introduction to K8s' presentation at the Central Wisconsin IT Conference 2020.

 ### About this project
 This project was initially created for a demo.
 If you see something that could be improved either in the code or this document please feel free to open a pull request.